danforthcenter/plantcv/docs/updating.md

 conda install -n plantcv plantcv=3.6.2
 ```

-You can find the latest version available on bioconda with:
+You can find the latest version available on [conda-forge](https://conda-forge.org/) with:

 ```bash
 conda list plantcv